General Info – summary

 Leaves

 These usually evergreen trees have hairless Leaves that are crowded at the ends of the trunk or branches (photo 430 under Tree).
 Each branch ends with a large head of leaves.
 Individual leaves are up to 1m in diameter.
 The leaves are usually bipinnate (here the central axis – rachis has lateral “branches” not leaflets and the leaflets are on these “side branches”- photo 464).
-The Petiole is sturdy, up to 100cm long (usually about half this) and has swollen ends.
-The leaflets arise from this single point at the end of the petiole (leaf stalk – photo 464).
-The leaf is twice compound.
+The Petiole is sturdy, up to 100cm long (usually about half this) and has a swollen end (the Pulvinus – with a joint-like thickening at the base of the leaf, leaflet, petiole or petiolule – stalk of leaflet).
+The joint contains many thin walled parenchyma cells in the vascular cells.
+The contracting or expanding of these cells may cause the leaf to expand or shrink around this point).
+In this plant the leaflets arise from this single point at the end of the petiole (leaf stalk – photo 464).
+Each leaf is twice compound.
 The first division is palmate.
-From the top of the petiole, arise the Midribs (the main rib of a leaf or leaf-like part, a continuation of the petiole) on which the leaflets can be seen).
+From the top of the petiole, arise the leaf Midribs (the main rib of a leaf or leaf-like part, a continuation of the petioles).
 The midrib is clearly visible on both sides but more so on the lower side (photo 293).
 After the first division, the margins of the lobes are so deeply divided that they reach the midrib, creating the Leaflets or Pinnules (the final free division of a pinnately compound leaf – photo 292).
 A total of 5-9 leaflets may develop.
-Mature leaflets are leathery, shiny, dark green to blue or grey green and are darker above.
+Mature leaflets are leathery, shiny, dark green to blue or grey green and are darker above (photo 292).
 The Apex ranges between tapering and having pointed tips (photo 293), whereas the Base tapers.
 Margins are either entire (with a continuous margin, not in any way indented) or sharply and unevenly serrated – above the base (photo 293).

 Flowers